 - Activists & Advocates

 Individuals considering end-of-live decisions have many questions at this difficult time and may turn to their health care providers for guidance.
 We have provided this page of resources to help physicians and other health care providers better understand the issues surrounding end-of-life care and physician-assisted death.

 Death with Dignity Acts

-At this time, two states have enacted Death with Dignity Acts: Oregon and Washington.
-Learn more about the Oregon and Washington Death with Dignity Acts:
+At this time, three states have enacted Death with Dignity Acts: Oregon, Washington, and Vermont.
+Learn more about the Death with Dignity laws:

 - Information about the laws and how to access them

 - Death with Dignity Act: A Guidebook for Health Care Professionals (PDF) from The Center for Ethics in Health Care, Oregon Health & Science University

 - Oregon State Death with Dignity Act Information

 - The Final Months of Life: A Guide to Oregon Resources